nyxnor/onionjuggler/README.md

   * **Client** - Generate key pair or add public part, list your `<ClientOnionAuthDir>/<SOME_ONION>.auth_private`.
 * **Onion-Location** - For public onion services You can redirect your plainnet users to your onion service with this guide for nginx, apache2 and html header attributes.
 * **Backup** - Better be safe.
-  * **Create** -  Backup of your torrc lines containing hidden service configuration, all of your directories of HiddenServiceDir and ClientOnionAuthDir.
+  * **Create** -  Backup of your `torrc` lines containing hidden service configuration, all of your directories of `HiddenServiceDir` and `ClientOnionAuthDir`.
 Guide to export the backup to a remote host with scp.
-  * **Integrate** - Integrate hidden serivces lines configuration from torrc and the directories HiddenServiceDir and ClientOnionAuthDir to your current system.
+  * **Integrate** - Integrate hidden serivces lines configuration from `torrc` and the directories `HiddenServiceDir` and `ClientOnionAuthDir` to your current system.
 This option should be used after creating a backup and importing to the current host.
 Guide to import backup to the current host with scp.
 * **Vanguards** - This addon protects against guard discovery and related traffic analysis attacks.
 A guard discovery attack enables an adversary to determine the guard node(s) that are in use by a Tor client and/or Tor onion service.
 Once the guard node is known, traffic analysis attacks that can deanonymize an onion service (or onion service user) become easier.
 * **Bulk** - Some commands can be bulked with `all-clients`, `all-services`, `[SERV1,SERV2,...]` and `[CLIENT1,CLIENT2,...]`, the command will loop the variables and apply the combination.
 * **Optional** - Some commands are optional so less typing.
 Also they may behave differently depending on how much information was given to be executed and that is expected.
 They are specified inside `<>` (e.g. `<VIRTPORT2>`)